DreamPurchaseZnz/English_learning/words about life.md

 On the plus side, all the staff are enthusiastic
 I've got too much on at work, plus my father is not well

+The next day, their picture was plastered all over newspapers I'll come straight to the point;we need more money There is no point in getting angry one of the hotel's plus points is that it is very central He polished his glasses with handkerchief
+The statement was carefully polished and checked before release He polished off the remain of the apple pie
+Make sure that you are working  in comfortable position His family have been a positive influence on him
+I can't be positive about what time it happened
+I am afraid that he doesn't process a sense of humour What processed him to say such a thing
+Absolute terror processed her